CAPC Guidelines:

 • Reports have shown that dead snails in water sources can emit live, infective larvae.

-• Ingestion of a paratenic host (crustaceans, fish, frogs) raw or undercooked can also serve as a source of infection for the rat definitive host or incidental hosts.
+• Ingestion of a paratenic host (crustaceans, fish, frogs) raw or undercooked can also serve as a source of infection for the definitive host (rat) or incidental hosts.

 Prevalence